-- Your incisions are bleeding, red, warm to the touch, or they have a thick, yellow, green, or milky drainage coming from them.
+- Incisions are bleeding, red, warm to the touch, or have a thick, yellow, green, or milky drainage coming from them

-- Your pain drugs do not help ease your pain.
+- Pain medicines do not ease your pain

-- You have a cough that does not go away, or you are coughing up mucus that is yellow or green, or has blood in it.
+- Cough that does not go away, or you are coughing up mucus that is yellow or green, or has blood in it

-- Your leg is swelling or you have pain.
+- Your leg is swelling or you have leg pain

-- There is a crack or hole in your chest tube, or your chest tube comes out.
+- Crack or hole in the chest tube, or the tube comes out

 Putnam JB Jr. Lung, chest wall, pleura, and mediastinum.
 In: Townsend CM, Beauchamp RD, Evers BM, Mattox KL, eds.
 Sabiston Textbook of Surgery .
 19th ed.
 Philadelphia, PA: Elsevier Saunders; 2012:chap 58.